bahp/django-protondx/docs/modules/history/design_history.rst

   between the ``Testing_centre`` and ``Diagnostic`` tables.
 This resolves the issues present in the previous schema.
   Patient data is held in a separate table from all other data.
 The ``Diagnostic`` table has information which can be displayed openly as the only link to a patient is an anonymised patient ID.
-Having separate tables also means less data needs ot be stored in cases where a patient has had several diagnostics or when a testing centre is used several times.
+Having separate tables also means less data needs to be stored in cases where a patient has had several diagnostics or when a testing centre is used several times.

 .. figure:: pictures/DB_ER_diagram.png